jckpn/picar_sim/README.md

-A stripped-down version of the 2D driving simulator developed for a self-driving PiCar project (University of Nottingham, Machine Learning in Science 2024).
+This is a simple 2D driving simulator, developed for a self-driving PiCar project (University of Nottingham, Machine Learning in Science 2024).
+Physics are tuned for the Sunfounder PiCar-V, but can be easily modified.
 Made in collaboration with @DoctorDinosaur.

 Requires PyGame and Numpy: Run `pip install pygame numpy` in your venv.